Advertising you’re on holiday

 Before you set off:

-- Do not mention your plans on social media.
+- Do not mention your plans on social media or in public.

 - Make the obvious arrangements and cancel any regular deliveries such as milk and papers.